Joseph Barry Council #2520

 Outside Guard – John Flanagan

-Trustee 3 Years – SK.
-Arthur Traylor, PGK
+Trustee 3 Years – Sir Knight – Derek Stadler, PGK

-Trustee 2 Years – SK.
-Walter Duffy, PGK
+Trustee 2 Years – Sir Knight – Arthur Traylor, PGK

-Trustee 1 Year – SK.
-Thomas Zegers, PGK
+Trustee 1 Year – Sir Knight – Walter Duffy, PGK

-On January 20, 1924 a charter was granted by the Knights of Columbus to create a new council and one hundred and eleven men from our community participated in the ceremonies which exemplified them and they became the charter members of our Council.
+On January 20, 1924 a charter was granted by the Knights of Columbus to create a new council and one hundred and eleven men from our community participated in the ceremonies which exemplified them.
+They became the charter members of our Council.

 They chose the name of Joseph Barry, a young man of the highest character, for the Council’s own.
-Joseph Barry was a local boy who gave his life during the First World War.
+Joseph Barry was a local man who gave his life during the First World War.

-In October, 1951 the gavel came down to signifying the closure of the John St. Clubhouse.
+In October, 1951 the gavel came down to signify the closure of the John St. Clubhouse.
 It would be almost 10 years before we opened another meeting under our own roof.
 Beginning in January of 1952, after a few meetings were held in the St. Ignatius school cafeteria, our regular meetings began being held in the Veterans of Foreign Wars building on Grand Street.
-Exactly four years later, our meetings were again held In the St. Ignatius School on a regular basis.
+Exactly four years later, our meetings were again held in the St. Ignatius Old School on a regular basis.

 In the Fall of 1959 property was acquired opposite the Court House on Heitz Place and ground was broken.
 On June 4, 1961, amid a big celebration begun by a grand parade, our new Club House was opened at 45 Heitz Place.
-At the time we began meeting in the Heitz Place Club House, our membership exceeded 600.
+At the time, we began meeting in the Heitz Place Club House and our membership exceeded 600.